By: Saji Azerf, MD, FAAP

 Use the tips below to choose the best school backpack for your child.

-Choose the right backpack for school
+How to choose the right backpack for school

 Here's what to look for in the perfect backpack:

-Correct Size—Bigger is not necessarily better.
+Correct size—Bigger is not necessarily better.
 The more room there is in a backpack, the more your child will carry-and the heavier the backpack will become.
 Make sure to choose the right backpack that fits your child and their needs the best.
 The bag you choose should be proportional to your child's height.

 Has two broad, padded shoulder straps—Having adjustable straps that are broad and distribute weight evenly between both shoulders is important.
 More padding does not translate to less pain.
 Both straps should stay even in length.
 Non padded straps can be uncomfortable and dig into your child's shoulders.